 Beyond the basics, AVG Antivirus Free 2015 offers little.

-The only other tools of note are a scanner for downloads, identity protection which is a function that scans installed software for suspicious behaviour, and the ability to schedule scans and update checks.
+The only other tools of note are a scanner for downloads, identity protection which is a function that scans installed software for suspicious behavior, and the ability to schedule scans and update checks.

 Does such a dearth of extra tools mean you should quit reading this review and pay out for an antivirus program instead?